infinity0/msg-notes/causal-01-ordering.rst

 application layers) in `topological order`_.
 In other words, if we receive m, but not yet delivered some p |in| pre(m), we must wait for p before delivering m.
-Not doing this breaks the transitivity property of the parent pointers, and results in more complexity (TODO: elaborate).
+Not doing this breaks the transitivity property of the parent references, and results in more complexity (TODO: elaborate).

 This already lets us detect messages that are received out-of-order, as well as *causal drops* - drops of messages that caused (i.e. are *before*) a